-This project is built on the Raspbian OS.
+This project is built on Raspberry Pi OS.
 Unless you plan on using a monitor or screen, you can get away with using the light version.

-If you haven't already, go ahead and install Raspbian onto a microSD card.
+If you haven't already, go ahead and install Raspberry Pi OS onto a microSD card.
 You will need access to the internet.
 Visit our guides on how to enable SSH and how to set up WiFi on a headless Raspberry Pi for help setting this up.

-It's important to update Raspbian before installing CUPS.
-If you've never done this before, check out our guide on how to update Raspbian.
+It's important to update Raspberry Pi OS before installing CUPS.
+If you've never done this before, check out our guide on how to update Raspberry Pi OS.
 You will need to access the Pi via SSH using a terminal.

 Once the Pi has been updated, run the following command to install CUPS.